Vatsal-si/House-Pricing-Prediction/README.md

 # 🏡 House Pricing Prediction

 ## 🚀 Overview
-Welcome to the *House Pricing Prediction* project—a cutting-edge machine learning model designed to predict house prices with precision!
+Welcome to the *House Pricing Prediction* project— a cutting-edge machine learning model designed to predict house prices with precision!
 Whether you're a data science enthusiast, a real estate analyst, or just curious about AI-driven property valuation, this project is for you.

-By leveraging advanced data preprocessing techniques and machine learning algorithms, we transform raw housing data into meaningful insights that drive accurate predictions.
+By leveraging advanced data preprocessing techniques and machine learning algorithms (*Random Forest Regressor*), we transform raw housing data into meaningful insights that drive accurate predictions.

 ## 🔥 Key Features
 ✅ **Comprehensive Data Preprocessing**